Aastha1399/devopsproject04/README.md

 - Dockerfile: Dockerfile to build the image
 - make_prediction.sh: Sending a request to the Python flask app to get a prediction, for localhost
 - Makefile:  instructions on environment setup and lint tests
-- Make_prediction2.sh: Sending a request to the Python flask app to get a prediction, for minikube kubernetes
 - run_docker.sh:  get Docker running, locally
 - run_kubernetes.sh:  run app in kubernetes
 - upload_docker.sh:  upload image to docker